 Our hope and goal here at St. Michael’s is to teach and model for our students the virtues they learn at home; acceptance, integrity, respect, and kindness.
 Students need to learn and experiment with decision making on their own.
 Unfortunately, those decisions are not always the best and lessons are learned.

-I am asking for your help in monitoring the proper use of social media.
-I realize that these outlets are an important way for our students to stay connected with one another, but I encourage you to discuss your definitions of proper usage with your child(ren).
+We are asking for your help in monitoring the proper use of social media.
+I realize that these outlets are an important way for our students to stay connected with one another, but we encourage you to discuss your definitions of proper usage with your child(ren).
 We will continue to discuss proper usage in the classroom as well.

 You don’t have to be an expert on texting, Instagram, Minecraft — or whatever else your kids are into — to have The Talk.
 Start by reading up on what’s going on in your kids’ world (for younger kids and older kids).
 Ask them to show you what they like online, and why.
 Then, express a few basic expectations, with the understanding that this isn’t a one-and-done kind of chat.
 Here is some information from Common Sense Media to help you #HaveTheTalk.